-The two broad options are:
+The two broad options are as follows:

 Either of these options includes an evening of jamming followed by two full days of Django Camp, which amounts to roughly half of the event.
 The biggest difference between the two halves is what you can expect in the evening.
 Monday through Thursday our evenings are devoted primarily to jamming and socializing.
 On Friday and Saturday, however, the early part of the evening is devoted to concerts featuring artists on our staff.

 Of the items below, the only one which is not optional is the tuition, which pays for the artists on our staff and other costs of producing the event.
-These are estimates, based on past year’s experience:

 Now, on to the registration form itself.
 If you encounter any problems or have questions, we’re here to help.
 You can reach Andrew and Carolyn at [email protected].